The defending AFC champions are joining the Ohio sportsbooks landscape.

 “This is an exciting opportunity to partner with the Bengals as we continue to expand Betfred across the U.S. and into Ohio with the launch of sports betting in the near future,” Betfred Group Chief Operating Officer Mark Stebbings said in the release.
 “The Bengals are a premier franchise with a passionate fanbase and a history of innovation that aligns with our brand.
 We look forward to engaging with fans across the state as we introduce them to unique betting promotions and content throughout the year.”

-Betfred has plans to launch an Ohio sports betting app, available for bettors anywhere in the state.
+Betfred has plans to launch a betting app in Ohio, available for bettors anywhere in the state.
 The partnership with the Bengals includes a “variety of fan engagement activations, promotions and free-to-play gaming opportunities,” the release said.

 Ohio will be one of the top states to offer sports betting when the calendar flips to 2023.
 The Buckeye State is one of just 13 in the country to have teams from each of the four major sports leagues (NFL, MLB, NBA, NHL) while also offering a pair of Major League Soccer franchises (FC Cincinnati, Columbus Crew) and top college athletics like Ohio State football and several Division I college basketball programs.